BigfootDS/supercamo/README.md

 - Treat multiple NeDB datastores as a singular database
 - Allow concurrent connections to multiple databases
 - ODM-style wrapping around NeDB datastores
+- Modern JavaScript implementations
+- Leaning on standard NodeJS functions and APIs more than ever before

 ## The nitty-gritty